ZLB: A Blockchain to Tolerate Colluding Majorities: Introduction

-Note that the deceitful failure model differs radically from the failures assumed in traditional distributed systems and is interesting in its own right.
-As opposed to datacenters~\cite{CKL09}, cloud services~\cite{LLM19} or distributed databases~\cite{KWQ12} where most faults are omissions and rare commissions are due to unlucky events (e.g., disk errors~\cite{CKL09}), in blockchain payment systems deceitful faults are more frequent than benign faults.
-Indeed, blockchains are more subject to well-fomented attacks to steal assets~\cite{LSP82,EE18} but, when not deceitful, blockchain replicas are more likely up and running than crashed: they are carefully monitored to generate financial rewards to their owner~\cite{Nak08,Woo15}.
-We thus distinguish two new classes of faults: (i)~\emph{deceitful faults} that could directly affect safety (e.g., sending correctly formatted messages with malicious content to try to influence the execution of honest replicas) and (ii)~\emph{benign faults} that do not risk to violate safety (e.g., omission faults, unintelligible messages or out-of-date well-formatted messages).
+{First, if a majority of the permissionned replicas stop participating, we cannot guarantee availability as implied by the CAP theorem~\cite{GilbertCAP}.
+To cope with this liveness issue we assume a blockchain-specific failure model called the \emph{deceitful failure model}, similar to the alive-but-corrupt failure model~\cite{MNR19} but with weaker assumptions, where permissioned replicas are more incentivized to act maliciously than to stop acting forever.
+This deceitful failure model departs significantly from the failure models found in closed distributed systems (e.g., datacenters, cloud services or distributed databases) where it is acknowledged~\cite{CKL09,LLM19,KWQ12} that most faults are omissions and rare commissions are due to unlucky events (e.g., disk errors~\cite{CKL09}).
+In open distributed systems, like blockchains, replicas are incentivized to commit \emph{deceitful faults} (sending misinformation to deceive honest replicas) to double spend and long-time \emph{benign faults} (stop sending intelligible messages forever) are typically not as frequent.
+Indeed, blockchains are subject to well-fomented attacks to steal assets~\cite{LSP82,EE18} but, when not deceitful, blockchain replicas are more likely up and running than crashed forever: they are carefully monitored to generate financial rewards to their owner~\cite{Nak08,Woo15}.}